This is really some unedited thinking on this area. It’s based on the belief I have that to learn you have to do, play and embody.

 From what I’ve observed there are a wide range of topics being covered across this multi/interdisciplinary space.
 Universities and various organisations have courseware popping up.
 There’s loads of content and reports to read, history to draw upon or frameworks and principles to learn.
 So it’s not for lack of material that there are gaps.
 What’s missing is the practical focus and skills needed in navigating the real scenarios people face in the workplace.
 Like how do I raise an ethical concern when I don’t feel safe to do so?
 Or how might I work through an ethical decision on a new product feature within a cross functional team?
 What metrics matter and how do we measure them?
 How might we balance our commercial KPIs with our responsibility to the communities in which we impact?
 How do we bring these communities into the design process upfront?
 The skills required for where the rubber meets the road is missing in most of what I’ve seen in the market.
 It’s hard to “teach” tech ethics without the realities of actually doing it.
 And learning to do ethics is about playing it out before you live it out.
 This is what helps build ethical muscle memory and develop moral imagination.

 If I reflect on Blooms (Revised) Taxonomy which is commonly used in instructional design we are missing the tail end in most of what I’ve seen.
 But that’s the cognitive domain (the mental models, thinking skills and intellectual sense-making people do to even recognise an ethical dilemma is present).
-We need learning context that also support the psychomotor domain (the tactile aspects and skills that come from using tools and techniques to support ethical decision making).
-Then the affective domain (the ways to express feelings and a the relevance of this to one’s emotions and growth).
+We need learning contexts that also support the psychomotor domain (the tactile aspects and skills that come from using tools and techniques to support ethical decision making).
+Then the affective domain (the ways to express feelings and the relevance of this to one’s emotions, growth and relationality to the ecology of life).
+Combining this with deep affordances for the conditions that cultivate the emergence of moral imagination, we then get embodied wisdom not just knowledge.

-Maybe that’s a tall ask to have in learning experiences that should be designed into the curriculums we see popping up?
-Maybe there are people and organisations truly doing this please let me know 🙂
+Maybe that’s a tall ask to have in learning experiences that should be designed into the curriculums in traditional contexts for institutionalised learning we see popping up?
+Maybe there are people and organisations truly doing this please let me know đ

 But this is not obvious.
 You don’t know what you don’t know.
 And if you don’t know you will not see.